 Midlothian IJB has been operational for five years and as described in the opening section the challenge of COVID-19 has been immense.
-This accelerated the progress we had already made on integrating management arrangements and frontline services.
-The pandemic has built on the progress made so far and build a stronger partnership between all sectors.
+This accelerated the progress we had already made on integrating management arrangements and

 We continue to work towards our long-term objectives through the continuing dedication and skill of our staff; our partners in the voluntary and independent sectors; and all the informal carers and neighbours upon whom the health and care system is entirely dependent.